DIGITAL HUMANITIES RESEARCH PROJECTS

 In 2019 I collaborated with my former MA student, Samantha James, in launching this website for another case of Manipulus florum reception in this early 16th-century treatise; the website provides our Latin edition of the text, my English translation, and a link to Sam's 2014 MA thesis.

 Launched in April 2020 and completed in January 2023, this revised edition of the text, published in 1880 by Luigi Tosti from a 15th-century manuscript, is modelled on the Digital Liber pharetrae Project.
-By March 2023, it will be added to the Janus intertextuality search engine.
+Since February 2023, it has been searchable via the Janus intertextuality search engine.